santhosh2514/vendor-stock/README.md

 # Vendor Stock Management API

+### Project Overview
-This project provides an API for managing vendor stock and customer orders.
+This project is a Node.js application that provides APIs for managing apparel stock and processing customer orders.
+The app includes functionalities to:
+- Check fulfillment for customer orders based on available stock.
+- Calculate the lowest cost for a customer order.
+- Manage vendor stock updates, including bulk updates.

+### Technology Stack
+- **Backend:** Node.js, Express.js
+- **Database:** JSON-based file storage
+- **Logging:** Bunyan (for structured logging)

 ## Prerequisites